Modern Slavery Statement

 - Boughey Distribution (Foods) is a leading consolidator of ambient grocery products with significant warehousing and distribution assets.

-We have identified our two key risks to be the following:
+We have identified our two principal risks to be the following:

 Following a review of our current policies we believe that our present arrangements offer sufficient protection to all workers.